 Harass any University community member(s) on the basis of age, color, gender, gender identity, disability status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight.

-Mediation of claims and disputes, through consultation provided by offices serving the University, is encouraged 6 .
+Informal resolution of disputes, through consultation provided by offices serving the University, is encouraged

 3 Limitations are inappropriate if they are not directly related to a legitimate University purpose.
 The Anti-Discrimination Policy Users' Manual provides additional guidance on inappropriate limitation as defined by this Policy.

 5 For the purposes of this Policy, the reference to "gender identity" shall be interpreted to include protection against gender stereotyping based on a person's gender expression.
 In other words, gender stereotyping is impermissible discrimination or harassment based on a failure to conform to stereotypical gender norms.

 - the chairperson, director, or dean of the relevant unit,

 - the Title IX Coordinator or Deputy Title IX Coordinator for Investigations,

 - the Office for Inclusion and Intercultural Initiatives

 - the Faculty Grievance Official,